-The Clean Air Act84 requires that Federal actions conform to a state's State Implementation Plan (SIP).
+Emission reductions obtained through the implementation of measures required by the Federal conformity regulation will also reduce emissions from projects and help reduce regional haze.
+The Clean Air Act82 requires that Federal actions conform to a state's State Implementation Plan (SIP).
 Specifically the Clean Air Act requires that the action/activity will not:

-- Cause or contribute to any new violation of any National Ambient Air Quality Standard (NAAQS) in any area; - Increase the frequency or severity of any existing violation of any NAAQS in any area; or, - Delay timely attainment of any NAAQS or any required interim emission reductions or any other milestones in any area.
+- Cause or contribute to any new violation of any National Ambient Air Quality Standard (NAAQS) in any area; - Increase the frequency or severity of any existing violation of any NAAQS in any area; - Delay timely attainment of any NAAQS or any required interim emission reductions or any other milestones in any area.

-Federal actions taken in New Jersey must comply with the Federal General Conformity Rules85 for $PM{2.5}$ in the 13 counties in nonattainment of the $PM{2.5}$ standard and in the entire State for 8-hour ozone.
-The General Conformity Rule requires that VOC, NO_x , and $PM{2.5}$ direct and indirect emissions from a project that exceed de minimis levels be mitigated, unless the activities are exempt.
-Emission reductions obtained through the implementation of measures required by the Federal conformity regulation will also reduce emissions from projects and help reduce regional haze.
+Federal actions taken in New Jersey must comply with the Federal General Conformity Rules83 for PM{2.5} in the 13 counties in nonattainment of the PM{2.5} standard and in the entire State for 8hour ozone.
+The General Conformity Rule requires that VOC, NO_x, and PM{2.5} direct and indirect emissions from a project that exceed de minimis levels be mitigated, unless the activities are exempt.